pselva7/PlantMATEsClassification/README.md

 # Limitations
 The piepline is suitable to classify the MATEs of angiosperms.
 Classification of MATEs from primitive organisms (e.g. algae) is highly unlikely.
 And, I have no idea whether the RefPlantMATEs dataset is usable to classify MATEs from gymnosperms.
+It is because, no gymnosperm species was analzyed in our study.

 **#❗️for any queries reach me at:** pselva7@gmail.com